 We have purchased non-performing loans in Mexico.
 Additionally, we have invested in Encore Asset Reconstruction Company ("EARC") in India.
-We previously owned non-performing loans in Colombia and Peru (sold in August 2021) and Brazil (sold in April 2020).

 To date, operating results from LAAP have not been significant to our total consolidated operating results.
 Our long-term growth strategy is focused on continuing to invest in our core portfolio purchasing and recovery business in the United States and United Kingdom and strengthening and developing our business in the rest of Europe.